PACE-challenge/pacechallenge.org/2019/index.md

 - October 5th, 2018: Announcement of the challenge (Problems)
 - November 16th, 2018: Announcement of the tracks and additional informations (input formats and problem feasibility checker are available online)
 - December 10th, 2018: Public htd instances are available
-- December 11th, 2018: Public vc instances are available
+- January 7th, 2019: Public vc instances are available
-- December 18th, 2018: optil.io open for submission and testing (see [tba](#))
+- March 3rd, 2019: Submission of preliminary version for bugfixing and leaderboard
 - **tba / May 2nd, 2019 (AOE) or 2 weeks prior to IPEC Deadline<sup>1</sup> -- Deadline (DS) -- Submission** of the final version of the solver
 - **tba / IPEC Deadline (tba) -- Deadline (DD) --  Submission** of a **solver description / short abstract** (via Easychair)
-- *tba / IPEC Notification*: Notification about the solver performance
+- July 1st, 2019: Announcement of the results
 - September 11-13, 2019 (International Symposium on Parameterized and Exact Computation ([IPEC 2019](http://fpt.wikidot.com/ipec)) in Munich, Germany)
   - Award ceremony
   - Poster Session (tbd)